UMD-CS-STICs/389Lfall17/vagrant/codelabs/codelab-04/README.md

 #### Submission

-Submit a zipped version of the `codelab-04` folder containing at least all of the `.py` and `.sh` scripts.
+Submit a zipped version of the `codelab-04` folder containing all files.
 Turn in this zip file to the CS submit server.